 School of Music alumni have always, and will continue, to leave this fertile artistic environment to become successful teachers, performers, scholars, and leaders in the arts.
 This success has been here in West Virginia, throughout the nation and across the globe.

 What's it like to study at the WVU School of Music?If you are interested in a career in music, you have a wide range of potential occupations from which to choose.
 Most fall into one of three basic categories: performing, composing or arranging, and teaching.
 To these ends, the School of Music offers specialized programs in performance, composition, and music education, all of which lead to the bachelor of music degree.
-Students who wish to specialize in music yet still explore the wonderful academic offerings of a large liberal arts institution can pusue the Bachelor of Arts in music.
+Students who wish to specialize in music yet still explore the wonderful academic offerings of a large liberal arts institution can pursue the Bachelor of Arts in music.
 The Bachelor of Arts is also perfect for the student who wishes to combine the study of music with a non-music related field.

 The performance curricula prepare you for the added career option of private studio teaching in the principal performance area.
 Piano majors in performance may choose an alternative emphasis in pedagogy, accompanying, or jazz.
 Courses of study can lead to a career in performance as a member of an ensemble or in composing or arranging music for performance.
 An emphasis in jazz in the performance curricula for band or orchestra instruments is available.

-The School of Music and its programs are fully accredited by the National Association of Schools of Music.
+West Virginia University is fully accredited by the National Association of Schools of Music.
 The music education program is fully accredited by the Council for the Accreditation of Educator Preparation and the West Virginia Department of Education.